gingerchew/Docs/en/extras/migx/migx.backend-usage.md

 Sample MIGX configurations are stored under /core/components/migx/examples/.
 We will be referring to "tabs.txt" for this documentation page.
 This documentation page assumes that you have the add-on TinyMCE installed.

-tabs.txt shows a sample implementation of a simple image gallery.
+The file tabs.txt shows a sample implementation of a simple image gallery.
 The image gallery will consist of one complex data item that uses one richtext field (an image description), one image field (the image itself), and a short string (a caption).
 This short string will not be stored in a separate TV.

 "Helper" TVs still work but are no longer needed; use inputTVtype: instead of inputTV:

 ### Step 1: Create the MIGX aggregate TV

-- fill in a name, caption, description, and category as you would for any other TV
+- Fill in a name, caption, description, and category as you would for any other TV.
-- give the template access for which you would like to add data items.
-In this example, perhaps "Gallery"
+- Give the template access for which you would like to add data items.
+In this example, perhaps "Gallery".
-- select MIGX as the input type
+- Select MIGX as the input type.

 ### Step 2: Configure the MIGX input type